 He was supposed to have met his brother here, at the front of this mansion but unable to keep his curiosity contained, Mario just had to have a look around this peculiar and yet strangely familiar place.
 Now he wished he had been more patient; it probably wouldn't have been much longer to wait before Luigi arrived anyway.
 He knew that his recklessness was a major downfall of his and this trait had played wonderfully into the ghostly hands of the Boos.

 Ah, the Boos.
-Those supposedly shy spirits who had now seem to have come out of their shell to use a term belonging to Koopas.
+Those supposedly shy spirits who now seemed to have come out of their shell (to use a term belonging to Koopas).
 Many a time ago, they used to hide their faces when an enemy appeared to be looking at them and then only sneaked up upon said enemy when their back was turned; a sly but common Boo tactic.
 Not that they had needed to on this particular occasion; they had completely outnumbered him and had taken him by surprise.

 "Mamma mia…" he breathed as his condition dawned upon him.
 He had been trapped alright; trapped inside a painting of all things.
 "How?
 How did they get me in here?"